-The statutory framework for the exploration and production of oil and natural gas reserves is fundamentally provided in the Petroleum Law.
-Other relevant statutes are:
+The statutory framework for the exploration and production of oil and natural gas reserves is fundamentally provided in the Petroleum Law and the Petroleum Regulation.
+Other relevant statutes are, amongst others, the following:

-- 1. Law 13/04 of 24 December, as amended by Law 6/19 ("Taxation of Petroleum Activities" or "Law 13/04"). - Law 2/2012 of 13 January ("Angolan Oil and Gas Foreign Exchange Law for the Oil Industry" or "Law 2/2012"). - Presidential Decree 91/18 of 10 April (establishes the framework for the abandonment and decommissioning of wells - "PD 91/18"). - 4.
-Law 11/04 of 12 November ("Petroleum Customs Law" or "Law 11/04"). - Presidential Decree 5/2018 of 18 May (establishes the framework for the activities involved in the exploration of Development Areas - in Portuguese, "Áreas de Desenvolvimento"). - Presidential Legislative Decree 6/18 of 18 May (establishes the framework for framework applicable to the development of marginal fields). - Presidential Legislative Decree 7/18 of 18 May (Legal and Tax Framework Applicable to the Surveying, Exploration, Assessment, Development, Production and Sale of Natural Gas in Angola - "PLD 7/18").
+- Law 13/04 of 24 December, as amended by Law 6/19 ("Taxation of Petroleum Activities" or "Law 13/04"). - Law 2/2012 of 13 January ("Angolan Oil and Gas Foreign Exchange Law for the Oil Industry" or "Law 2/2012"). - Presidential Decree 91/18 of 10 April, which establishes the framework for the abandonment and decommissioning of wells ("PD 91/18"). - Law 11/04 of 12 November ("Petroleum Customs Law" or "Law 11/04"). - Presidential Legislative Decree 5/2018 of 18 May, which establishes the framework for the activities involved in the exploration of Development Areas (in Portuguese, "Áreas de Desenvolvimento"). - Presidential Legislative Decree 6/18 of 18 May, rectified by rectification 13/18 of 31 July, which establishes the framework applicable to the development of marginal fields. - Presidential Legislative Decree 7/18 of 18 May (Legal and Tax Framework Applicable to the Surveying, Exploration, Assessment, Development, Production and Sale of Natural Gas in Angola - "PLD 7/18"). - Presidential Decree 159/20 of 4 June, which approved the MIREMPET's statute. - Presidential Decree 86/18 of 2 April, which provides the rules and procedures applicable to public tenders within the scope of petroleum operations. - Law 28/11 of 1 September ("Oil & Gas Distribution and Commercialisation Law"), which approved the legal framework applicable to the distribution and trading of oil and gas. - Presidential Decree 208/19 of 1 July, which approved the rules applicable to the refining of crude oil, the storage of petroleum products and their transportation by pipeline or the operation of wholesale and retail markets.